This page is about rights and responsibilities. Please also see the Notice of Privacy Practices.

-If you have MinnesotaCare, you must pay your monthly premium on time to keep your coverage active.
+If you have to pay a premium for MinnesotaCare, you must pay your monthly premium on time to keep your coverage active.
 (Medical Assistance does not have premiums.)

 If you have Medical Assistance (MA), you must report a change within 10 days of the change happening.
-Call your county agency to report the change.
+Call your county or tribal office to report the change.

 If you have MinnesotaCare, you must report a change within 30 days of the change happening.
-If everyone in your household receives MinnesotaCare, call MinnesotaCare Operations at 800-657-3672 or 651-297-3862 to report the change.
-If anyone in your household has MA, call your county agency to report the change.
+If everyone in your household receives MinnesotaCare, call the MinnesotaCare Information Line at 651-297-3862 or 800-657-3672 to report the change.
+If anyone in your household has MA, call your county or tribal office to report the change.

 If you do not report changes, you may have to pay money back to the state or federal government for benefits that you received but were not eligible for.
 If you are not sure whether to report a change, call and explain what is happening.
 Examples of changes you need to report include the following:

 If you feel your health care eligibility or benefits are wrong or your application was not processed correctly, you may ask for an appeal hearing.
 By requesting an appeal hearing, you are requesting a fair review of your case.
 You can represent yourself or use an attorney, advocate, authorized representative, relative, friend or other person.
 You will find specific appeal instructions on all eligibility notices that you receive.
 Learn more about the appeals process and how to ask for a hearing on the MNsure website or the Minnesota Department of Human Services website.